brownjh18/Group-8-Project/README.md

 - **Compact Design**: Multi-board architecture ensures efficient data flow and space-saving implementation.

-## Contributing

-Contributions are welcome!
-If you'd like to suggest improvements or add new features, feel free to open an issue or submit a pull request.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.